 - Denial-of-service (DoS) attacks: DoS attacks, or distributed denial-of-service (DDoS) attacks, happen when an attacker inundates a server or network to temporarily or indefinitely render it unavailable, usually by flooding it with traffic so that other users can’t access it.
 This interference can lead to a complete disruption of connected systems, causing large-scale outages and significant financial consequences due to downtime.

 The first half of 2020 saw a 15% increase in DDoS attacks.
 Nearly 4.83 million attacks were recorded, with a 126% surge in the 15-plus vector attacks.

 How does cybersecurity work?

 Application security focuses on enhancing security when apps are in the development phase and once they’re deployed.
-Types of application security include antivirus programs, firewalls, and encryption programs.
+Types of application security include antivirus programmes, firewalls, and encryption programmes.

 The ongoing migration to private, public, and hybrid clouds means that cloud providers must continue to prioritize implementing robust, up-to-date cloud security to protect systems, data, and availability.
 Cloud security includes data classification, data loss prevention, encryption, and more.